Little Miss Sunshine: Critical response

 Owen Gleiberman of Entertainment Weekly labeled the film with a 'C' rating, calling the characters "walking, talking catalogs of screenwriter index-card data".
 Jim Ridley of The Village Voice called the movie a "rickety vehicle that travels mostly downhill" and a "Sundance clunker".
 Liam Lacey of The Globe and Mail criticized the film, stating "Though Little Miss Sunshine is consistently contrived in its characters' too-cute misery, the conclusion, which is genuinely outrageous and uplifting, is almost worth the hype."
 Anna Nimouse of National Review wrote that the film "is praised as a 'feel-good' film, perhaps for moviegoers who like bamboo under their fingernails.
 If you are miserable, then Little Miss Sunshine is the film for you".
-Paste Magazine named it one of the 50 Best Movies of the Decade (2000–2009), ranking it at #34.
+Paste Magazine named it one of the 50 Best Movies of the Decade (2000–2009), ranking it at No. 34.
+In 2025, it ranked number 63 on The New York Times' list of "The 100 Best Movies of the 21st Century" and number 42 on the "Readers' Choice" edition of the list.

 Roger Ebert reflected on the film's themes, writing "Little Miss Sunshine shows us a world in which there's a form, a brochure, a procedure, a job title, a diet, a step-by-step program, a career path, a prize, a retirement community, to quantify, sort, categorize and process every human emotion or desire.
 Nothing exists that cannot be compartmentalized or turned into a self-improvement mantra about 'winners and losers.'"
 Brian Tallerico of UGO.com also focused on the film's themes: "Little Miss Sunshine teaches us to embrace that middle ground, acknowledging that life may just be a beauty pageant, where we're often going to be outdone by someone prettier, smarter, or just plain luckier, but if we get up on that stage and be ourselves, everything will turn out fine."